Large Language Models Suffer From Their Own Output: An Analysis of the Self-Consuming Training Loop: Conclusion

 \section{Conclusion}

-In this paper we studied the behavior of LLMs trained in a self-consuming training loop.
-We conducted an empirical study using a novel analytical approach to verify the correctness of LLM-generated content using a logical expression dataset.
-We found that iteratively training LLMs from scratch with self generated data can help with correctness of model outputs.
-However, this comes a a price, as the diversity of generated data eventually degenerates and collapses into a single point.
-This should encourage researches to carefully look at their datasets and models to prevent such a harmful process in the future.
+In this paper we studied the behavior of LLMs trained in a self-consuming training loop and found that iteratively training LLMs from scratch with self generated data can initially help with correctness of model outputs.
+However, this comes at a price, as the diversity of generated data eventually degenerates and collapses into a single point.
+The rate of this decline in diversity depends on the data cycle creating the training data at each generation.
+Furthermore, we found that fresh data can slow down this process and preserve diversity of a model output for longer.
+This should encourage researches to carefully look at their datasets and models to mitigate such a harmful self-consuming training loop in the future.

-In future work we will extend the scope of this study.
-Additionally, we plan to study how fresh data in each generation as well as fine-tuning will influence the self-consuming training loop for LLMs.
+In future work, we will study how fine-tuning can influence the self-consuming training loop for LLMs.
+Additionally, we plan to further investigate how the effects of a self-consuming training loop can be slowed down or completely negated.